carbon-design-system/design-system-website/src/content/themes/themes.md

 **Variable** | The code identifier for a unique role or set of roles.
 Variables are universal and never change across themes.

-## Carbon theme
+## IBM Cloud theme

-The Carbon Design System has a default theme which is based off of the IBM Bluemix UI and IBM Design Language.
+The Carbon Design System has a default theme which is based off of the IBM Cloud UI and IBM Design Language.
 When `carbon-components` is downloaded and installed, they are preset to use the default theme.

 The default theme acts as a starting point; from there designers and developers only need to define how their own components and styles deviate from the default.
 A theme can change all of the values or as little as only one.
 Those different values are then packaged into a new theme which when called will override the values of the default.